zajitschek/metaanalysis/chapters/chapter2.md

 There are different protocols for how to gather the literature for a systematic meta-analysis.
 We will walk through a specific literature search below, using one established protocol.
 Please note that this is in itself an active area of research though.
 For example, I would like to mention the *[metaverse](https://rmetaverse.github.io/)*, a collection of R packages that is aimed at integrating all steps of a meta-analysis.
 The package *[litsearchR](https://elizagrames.github.io/litsearchr/)* seems especially promising, and you could try it out on your local R installation (right now, I haven't installed it in the R software container you will be using during this course / online).

-The following exercise is based on material originally prepared by Malgorzata (Losia) Lagisz, BEES, UNSW, Australia.

 #### In this exercise you get some practice and tips on:

  * Formulating the question for a meta-analysis